-Cascade Home Care was created in 2002 to further the mission of improving the quality of life for individuals with disabilities living in our community.
+Cascade Connections Home Care was created in 2002 to further the mission of improving the quality of life for individuals with disabilities living in our community.
 The program started out serving only adults with developmental disability diagnoses.
 In 2009, the agency began also offering services to individuals with traumatic brain injury (TBI) and to children with developmental disabilities.
-In 2014, we began offering services to senior clients through private pay.
+In 2014, we began offering services to seniors through private pay.

 By providing compassionate, competent care, we help extend independent living while promoting physical and mental well-being.
 It is our goal to enhance the quality of life for each and every person we serve.